sudobarbosa/sudobarbosa/README.md

 <!-- Presentation -->

 <p>
-  Hi 👋 Hello, my name is Daniel Barbosa and I am a backend developer, currently studying Java
+  - 👋 Hello, my name is Daniel Barbosa and I am a backend developer, currently studying Java

   - 🌳 I'm currently studying to be a back-end developer and studying computer science in college.